HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/User Service Implementation.md

 - [src/stores/user.ts](file://src/stores/user.ts#L1-L103)

 ## Conclusion
-The User Service provides a well-structured implementation for managing user data in the Maya Platform frontend.
+The User Service provides a well-structured implementation for managing user data in the MayaWork frontend.
 Its clean separation of concerns between service, store, and type definitions makes it maintainable and testable.
 The use of TypeScript ensures type safety, while Pinia provides efficient state management.
 The current implementation uses mocked data for development purposes, with clear pathways for integrating with a real backend API.
 Future enhancements could include caching, improved error handling, and additional user management features.